 Springfield Armory Hellcat, “The Capacity to Defend”

-Among the features, top slide serrations for positive engagement in adverse conditions, an Adaptive Grip Texture and high visibility sights – a tritium & luminescent front sight paired with a Tactical Rack U-Dot rear sight for easy target acquisition in all lighting conditions.
+Actually developed by the Croatian manufacturer HS Produk, among the features the tiny pistol boasts top slide serrations for positive engagement in adverse conditions, an Adaptive Grip Texture and high visibility sights – a tritium & luminescent front sight paired with a Tactical Rack U-Dot rear sight for easy target acquisition in all lighting conditions.
 An optics ready OSP configuration with a milled slide to accept micro red dots is also available (the manufacturer recommends JP Enterprises JPoint and Shield RMSc micro red dots).
 This way, optics can be mounted directly to the slide for the smallest possible footprint.

 The hammer forged barrel is 3" long and overall weight is just 18.3 oz. empty.
 The dust cover sports the usual standard rail for mounting of lasers and lights.
 A flat trigger body with nickel boron coated trigger group offers a consistent trigger pull.
 A loaded chamber indicator – in the form of a peep hole at the rear of the barrel hood – adds to the gun's safety features that also include a GLOCK-style trigger safety.
 The single-sided magazine release can be reversed for left-handed shooters.

 For a MSRP of 599 USD, the Hellcat comes with 2 magazines (a patented 11-round mag with pinky extension and a 13-round extended mag).
 A flush plate is also included to give the pistol as small of a footprint as possible.

 All in all,

 and here at all4shooters we can't wait to get our hand on it – if nothing else, to see if the Hellcat can have a place in our disillusioned heart beside our beloved GLOCKs and SIGs!